botpress/documentation-v12/docs/advanced/content-type-action.md

 ### Text

-The text content type denotes a regular text message with optional typing indicators and alternates.
+The text content type is a regular text message with optional typing indicators and alternates.
 You can use markdown in your text to add formatting and style, but please ensure that the target channel can render this text.

 You can write HTML in the text content on the web channel, and your chatbot will render it correctly.
 This opens up the possibility of including iFrames and constructing miniature web pages (commonly known as web views) in your content without creating custom components.

 ![image text](/assets/text.jpg)

-**`Example`**
+**Example:**

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {